pdxparrot/assets/SETUP.md

 ## GameOverState (optional)

-* Create a new State/GameOverState script that overrides the Game GameOverState
-  * Implement the required interface
-* Create an empty Prefab and add the GameOverState component to it
+* Create an empty Prefab and add the project GameOverState component to it
 * Attach the Game Over UI or Game Over Menu prefabs as desired
 * Attach to the MainGameState
 * Attach to the SceneTester